harrycresswell/harry/site/content/page/imprint.md

 ## Form handling
-All form handling is also taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
+All form handling is taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
 If you’re interested in how all this works, I wrote about it in [Static Site Form Handling with Netlify](/articles/forms-with-netlify/).

+## Media storage
+All media on the site (images and GIFs etc) is hosted by [Cloudinary](https://cloudinary.com/), a cloud based storage service.
+This means I don’t have to commit media to a git repo and suffer from slow build times.
+Cloudinary provides automatic responsive images and compression with 'transformations' set in the URL.
+You can read [more about how that works here](/articles/cloudinary/).

 ## Licensing